arjungulzzz/ErrorAnalysis/backend-sql-queries.md

     COUNT(*) as error_count
   FROM as_log_info ali
   JOIN as_start_log_info asli ON ali.as_instance_id = asli.as_instance_id
-  WHERE ... -- (Same WHERE clauses from Scenarios 1 & 2)
+  WHERE ... -- (Same WHERE clauses from filters)
   GROUP BY 1, 2
 )
 SELECT